djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 3. The Teller Agent checks his balance and informs him of insufficient funds
 4. John requests an overdraft
 5. The Teller Agent routes this request to the Back Office Agent
-6. Upon approval from the Back Office Agent, the Teller Agent completes the transfer
+6. Upon approval (if the request is less than €10,000) from the Back Office Agent, the Teller Agent completes the transfer
 7. If John needs a reversal, it's handled quickly within the same conversation

 The entire process takes minutes instead of hours, and John never has to leave his home.